SeroviICAI/Movie_Recommender/README.md

 </p>
 This command takes some time, and needs internet connection.

-With the config command you
+With the config command you can alter the amount of films/series to be recommended.

 ### Some issues found:
 1. The autocomplete function for movie titles does not work perfect.